Chinese Culture — Brief Introduction and Special Characters

 When one's talent triumphed family origin, power could be obtained through exams, highly respect to the knowledge and the scholar became one of the most essential aspects of Chinese culture.
 Most people would have their boys educated as long as they could afford it.

 Nowadays, students with good scores are respected by their classmates, and people still invest as much money as they can afford for children to get the best education.
-High school, college, and Civil Servant still use strict exams to select people.
+High schools, colleges, and Civil servants still use strict exams to select people.

 Education is one of the most important, sometimes the only way, for people to obtain knowledge.